Haven Life Insurance was launched in 2014 to make the process of buying life insurance easier, faster and (in many cases) cheaper.

 On the other hand, Haven Life is not perfect:

-- You’re only getting a quote from one company
+- You’re only getting a quote from one place.

 Have Life Review: Final Thoughts

-If I were shopping for life insurance today, I’d take the 30 seconds to see what a policy from Haven Life is priced at.
+If I were shopping for life insurance today, I’d take the 30 seconds to see what a Haven Term policy is priced at.